 If you’re an actor, become the best at your craft.
 No matter what you do, work on your skills until you have the confidence to back yourself anywhere you go.

-If find yourself lacking in the self-esteem and self-confidence department and need some help to clear your limiting beliefs and boost your confidence, check out the Love Yourself Course.
+If find yourself lacking in the self-esteem and self-confidence department and need some help to boost your confidence, read the articles below.

 3. Speak with conviction